 The Basics

 There are some general things to look at when choosing a school; price, location, school size, grade/test score requirements, available programs, and student living conditions are just a few of the main aspects that future college students are looking at.
-A great way to narrow down the search is by figuring out three things that you want in a college.
+A great way to narrow the search is by figuring out three things you want in a college.
 From those three categories, you should be able to gather a list of 5-10 schools that interest you.

 Go On a Tour